-In 2019, ICE introduced a Health-Supportive Culinary Arts diploma program, adapted from the Natural Gourmet Institute (NGI), which closed its doors after 42 years.
-Plant-based cooking is on trend and the program has brought new perspectives, ingredients, instructors and students that reflect the evolution of America's culinary landscape on both campuses.
+In 2019, ICE introduced a Health-Supportive Culinary Arts (now named Plant-Based Culinary Arts) diploma program, adapted from the Natural Gourmet Institute (NGI), which closed its doors after 42 years.
+The program has brought new perspectives, ingredients, instructors and students that reflect the evolution of America's culinary landscape on both campuses.